MasumiYano/spam_or_not_spam/README.md

 ## Methodology
 <a name="methodology"></a>
 ### Overview of Random Forest
-Random forest is a one of the most famous supervised machine learning estimator where it combines the output of multiple [decision trees](#decision_trees) to reach a single result.
+Random forest is a one of the most famous supervised machine learning algorithm where it combines the output of multiple [decision trees](#decision_trees) to reach a single result.
 This estimator is famous due to its capability of tacking both classification and regression problems effectively.
 It trained throught bagging, which is an ensemble meta-algorithm that improves the accuracy of machine learning algorithms.
 This algorithm establishes the outcome based on the predicitons of the decision trees.
 This algorithm successed to avoid the limitation of a decision tree algorithm.
 It reduce the overfitting od datasets and increases precision.
 The outcome is determined by majority-vote.